 As you can see, all these facts on the report are crucial for you and your attorney to understand prior to filing your claim.

 When Can I Get My Car Accident Report?

 You can get your car accident report as soon as the DMV processes it, which usually takes around 24 hours.
 It’s best to get your car accident report well ahead of the statute of limitations.
 The statute of limitations for car accidents in South Carolina is three years, according to the Official Code of South Carolina Annotated (OCSA) § 15-3-530.

 Get Help From an Attorney Today

 To get the most money out of your car accident, you should consult with a car accident lawyer as soon as you obtain your Charleston car accident report.
-Get in touch with a reputable law firm that specializes in car accidents and personal injury.
+Get in touch with a reputable law firm that has experience filing claims for car accidents and personal injury incidents.

 The faster you get started working on your claim, the better chance you have of obtaining financial compensation that reflects your damages.